World Puzzle Championship

 The World Puzzle Championship (commonly abbreviated as WPC) is an annual international puzzle competition run by the World Puzzle Federation.
 All the puzzles in the competition are pure-logic problems based on simple principles, designed to be playable regardless of language or culture.

 National teams are determined by local affiliates of the World Puzzle Federation.
-Of the 30 championships (team category) held thus far, 16 have been won by the United States, 8 by Germany, and 3 each by the Czech Republic and Japan.
-The most successful individual contestant is Ulrich Voigt (Germany) with 11 titles since 2000.
+Of the 30 championships (team category) held thus far, 17 have been won by the United States, 8 by Germany, and 3 each by the Czech Republic and Japan.
+The most successful individual contestant is Ulrich Voigt (Germany) with 11 grand champion titles since 2000.

-The latest WPC was held in October 2024 in Beijing.

 Origin

-The World Puzzle Championship was the brainchild of Levi Summers, who wanted to create an event where puzzlers from different countries could compete on an even playing field.
+The World Puzzle Championship was the brainchild of Will Shortz, who wanted to create an event where puzzlers from different countries could compete on an even playing field.
 Previously, the International Crossword Marathon was the major international competition for puzzle-solving, and Will Shortz had attended it every year, but because participants used their own language and crossword rules, it was not a very good basis for comparing raw puzzle-solving skills across cultures.
 Shortz created the WPC to overcome these flaws.
 As described by Nick Baxter, co-director of the U.S. Puzzle Championship, the challenge of the competition is speed.

 The first WPC was held in New York City in 1992, and Shortz was the organizer and Helene Hovanec was the coordinator.
 Each WPC has been held at a different city since then.